Legacy-Edition-Minigames/Minigames/README.md

 * Chest Type: 1 is the only available option

 ### Notices

-This project is currently on hold until 1.17 is released!

 This project is far from completion!
 Do not expect too much in its current state!